 - Hanami (see the cherry blossoms) in Japan.

 - Swim with whale sharks, sea turtles and sea lions!
 We snorkelled with two of these amazing sea creatures just off the Yucatan Peninsula in Mexico.

 - Slot canyons.
 As many as possible.
 So far: Antelope Canyon (Upper and Lower), Waterhole Canyon and Buckskin Gulch are complete.

 - Go stargazing somewhere really dark.

-- See a tornado in person (from a safe distance).
+- Witness a tornado in person (from a safe distance).

-- See the world’s most spectacular waterfall not limited to Angel Falls in Venezuela; Iguazu Falls in Brazil/Argentina; Niagara Falls in USA/Canada; Kaieteur Falls in Guyana; and Baatara Gorge Waterfall in Lebanon.
+- See the world’s most spectacular waterfalls including Angel Falls in Venezuela; Iguazu Falls in Brazil/Argentina; Niagara Falls in USA/Canada; Kaieteur Falls in Guyana; and Baatara Gorge Waterfall in Lebanon.

 - Stand in the Great Rift Valley and Danakil Depression in East Africa.

 - Any great sand dunes, but especially the Sossusclei Sand Dunes.